red-hat-storage/flexbench/running_jobs.md

 #### For 100tb log dataset:

-1000 days of log data, each day is a partition containing 10 files, each file of 10GB size, located in Ceph at /rog/log-sf1k-100tb:
+1000 days of log data
+each day is a partition containing 10 files
+each file of 10GB size
+located in Ceph at /rog/log-sf1k-100tb
 `random_object_generation/generate.sh -sf=1k -m=10 -c=100M -o=s3a://rog/log-sf1k-100tb -sd=2014-02-21 -d=1000 -p=10`

 To double-check log generation results: